NAVYA-KAUSHIK/Order-Execution-Engine-Mock/README.md

 ### 1. I chose the **Mock Implementation** (Option B) to keep the main focus on architectural patterns (queues, websockets, routing logic) and flow of the order execution.

   * **Simulated DEX Responses with realistic delays:** I added artificial delays (2-5 seconds) to realistically mimic Solana network congestion.
-  * Mock price varied between DEXs with a~2-5% difference.
+  * Mock price varied between DEXs with a ~2-5% difference.

-### 2. The engine processes **Market Orders** (Immediate Execution).
-This was chosen because it represents the core "Swap" functionality of any DEX.
+### 2. The engine processes **Market Orders** (Immediate Execution at current price).
+This was chosen because it represents the core Swap functionality of any DEX.

-  **To Extend:**
+  **The Implementation can be extended as follows:**
-  *  For *Limit Orders*, we would simply add a "Watcher" service that checks the Database periodically and pushes jobs to the `orderQueue` only when the target price is hit.
+  *  For *Limit Orders*, we would simply add a Watcher type of service that checks the Database periodically and pushes jobs to the `orderQueue` only when the target price is hit.
-  *  For *Sniper Orders*, we would implement a "Launch Listener."
-Instead of waiting for a user to click buy, the system would constantly scan the blockchain for new "Pool Created" events.
-The moment a new token becomes tradeable, the system would automatically trigger a buy order.
+  *  For *Sniper Orders*, we would implement a " Market Listener."
+This service waits for the specific signal that a new trading pool has opened.
+The moment trading begins, our system triggers and executes the buy order to get the best possible entry price.

 -----